2011 Monterrey casino attack: Suspects

-The attack was attributed to organized crime, with the two initially suspected groups being the Gulf Cartel and Los Zetas who both claimed control of the area.
+The attack was attributed to organized crime, with the two initially suspected groups being the Gulf Cartel and Los Zetas, who both claimed control of the area.
 It was later confirmed to be the latter group.
 With the help of witness statements, portraits of the attackers were drawn.
-On August 26, three stolen cars were discovered and found to be those caught on camera as being used during the attack.
+On August 26, three stolen cars were discovered and found to be those that had been caught on camera during the attack.
 The Attorney General offered 30 million pesos for information leading to the capture of the suspects.

-The governor of Nuevo León, Rodrigo Medina de la Cruz, reported that the first five individuals suspected of starting the casino fire were arrested on August 29.
-The five of them confessed to having participated in the crime which led to 52 deaths, but stated that they had not intended to kill anyone, only wanting to scare the owners of the building because they had refused to pay a weekly fee of 130,000 pesos (roughly US$10,000 to $11,000, Aug 2011) to be allowed to operate.
-They had decided to attack, but the situation grew out of their control.
+On August 29, the governor of Nuevo León, Rodrigo Medina de la Cruz, reported that the first five individuals suspected of starting the casino fire had been arrested.
+The five of them confessed to having participated in the crime which led to 52 deaths, but stated that they had not intended to kill anyone, but had rather wanted to scare the owners of the building because they had refused to pay a weekly fee of 130,000 pesos (roughly US$10,000 to $11,000, Aug 2011) to be allowed to operate.
+Though they had decided to attack, the situation grew out of their control.
 More gang members were later arrested.

 Fugitives

-On September 14 the Sub-Prosecutor for Regional Control of the Attorney General of Mexico, José Cuitláhuac Salinas Martínez, published a list of 18 people involved in the attack, including the identity and photographs of four Los Zetas leaders.
-Three of them were later captured, and the last one was shot dead on 4 April 2012.
+On September 14, the Sub-Prosecutor for Regional Control of the Attorney General of Mexico, José Cuitláhuac Salinas Martínez, published a list of 18 people involved in the attack, including the identity and photographs of four Los Zetas leaders.
+Three of them were later captured, and the last one was shot dead on April 4, 2012.

 The remainder have only been identified by nicknames and sketch portraits: